Plans to Build a File Cabinet

 Cut the piece for the bottom.
 Drill pocket holes in the edges to attach the bottom to the sides and back.
 Use glue and pocket hole screws to secure the bottom to the sides and back as shown.

 Cut the piece for the kick plate.
 Drill pocket holes in each end of this piece and attach to the sides of the cabinet.
 The top of the kick plate will be flush with the top face of the bottom piece.

 Cut the piece for the top.
 Attach the top to the sides and back using glue and pocket hole screws through the pocket holes at the top of the sides and back into the top.

 Cut the pieces for the inner supports.
 Drill pocket holes in each end.
 Attach to the sides as shown with glue and pocket hole screws.

 Cut the pieces for the drawer boxes.
 They can be assembled using glue with pocket holes (for 1/2″ material), brad nails, or countersunk screws.
 I used glue and brad nails to assemble the drawers for my file cabinet.
 Attach the bottom using glue and brad nails.

 Attach the drawer hardware according to the manufacturer’s instructions.
 The dimensions shown on the drawing are to the bottom of the smaller upper drawers, and the middle of the larger lower drawers.

 Cut the pieces for the drawer fronts.
 There will be a 1/8″ gap between the fronts to allow the drawers to freely open and close.
-For an easy tutorial on how to attach the fronts, click here.
+FTake a look at this tutorial on installing drawer fronts.